Coping with exam results

 Sometimes expectations are only focused on one outcome and so if you don’t meet them you might feel disappointed or that you have failed.

 Usually there are a number of ways to achieve a goal.
 It may help to talk to someone you trust about what the different strategies might be.
-This may be a friend, counsellor or family member.
+This may be a teacher, a friend, counsellor or family member.

 Take some time to chill out